botanio/sdk/README.md

 ```
 Using this, we can see, for example, what commands users execute after /start:
 ![Commands after start](docs/command_order.png)
+#####Date cohorts

-* Here is how you can tag every user with time cohort based on what was his first day at your service.
+Here is how you can tag every user with time cohort based on what was his first day at your service.
 Later you can use to see how your bot's performance has changed over time:
 ```python
 if this_is_first_occurence_of_user:
     botan.track(<botan_token>,